 Volunteer Engagement Philosophy

-Volunteers are one of the greatest resources we have at United Way.
+Volunteers are one of the greatest resources we have at the United Way.
 People like you, who give their time, energy, and talents to provide help and inspire hope, are essential to our ability to deliver quality services.
 We are committed to creating opportunities for the community to be involved in our work and recognize the important role of volunteers in meeting our organizational and community goals.
 Our program volunteers, Board and Advisory Committee members are priceless.

 United Way of Douglas County Volunteer Vision